ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 ![](photo_actionwebview.png)

-Issue with annotations management.
+It seems an issue with annotations management / environment settings&plugins alignment.
 However, Clean+Rebuild, Gradle/Environment Cache resets, starting from scratch on other systems, etc. don't help yet = mismatch still there.

-Checking Logs in order to arrange environment/dependencies/build-scripts without editing the source files (WIP).
+Waiting for release of build 1.1.0 in order to perform new tests, by only changing environment/dependencies/build-scripts.